zainab-a8/urban-lamp/README.md

 Translating is very much appreciated!
 Just go to [Weblate](https://hosted.weblate.org/projects/red-moon/strings/), create an account and start a new translation or update an existing one.

+## Footnotes

+\* Google Play and the Google Play logo are trademarks of Google Inc.